 First off, there are a number of things you will need before taking a job an Amazon Flex Driver (other than wheels), and to even enter the warehouse/facility you will need safety boots and a hi-vis vest.
 Then to actually do the job, you will need a phone (Android or iOS) which the route and job will rely on given it works off an app (found here) on your own smartphone.
 So I personally bought myself a basic Moto G6 along with a rugged ‘armorbox’ case, although many Amazon Delivery Drivers opt for the recommended/purpose built Blackview mobiles which are not so different to normal Androids with rugged cases.
 Anyway, given many Amazon delivery drivers will be working 9-hour block shifts, the job also needs a lot of battery power, so it is also advised to have a second phone, and maybe a power bank.
 And other handy gadgets include a dashboard mount with charger, and a retractable key chain.
 Anyway, this is just a simple starter pack for an Amazon Delivery Driver, and to start out I spent around £200 on a phone (Moto G6), boots, jacket and other gadgets.

 At its simplest, an Amazon Delivery Driver should be able to drive to the depot, take on a job, grab the allotted bunch of bags, then just go about the day delivering them.
-Once complete, they drop the empty bags back to the depot, and off they go home again.
+Then home again.
 Making it the perfect job for a flexible stress-free work life.
-Unfortunately, things are not this simple for Amazon Delivery Drivers in the U.K. Or at least it’s becoming a lot less likely.
-As Amazon instead relies more on contractors/service providers to recruit and guarantee drivers are put out to work, every day, 6-days a week, on a full-time basis.
+But things are not quite this simple for Amazon Delivery Drivers in the U.K, or at least it’s becoming a lot less likely.
+As Amazon relies more on contractors/service providers to recruit and guarantee drivers are put out to work, every day, 6-days a week, on a full-time basis.
 As this is somewhat necessary to keep up with their somewhat unrealistic guarantees to customers e.g. Guaranteed Next Day Delivery.
 At the same time, these contractors guarantee work on a daily basis, and for those aiming to make some decent money out of these Amazon Delivery Driver jobs, they are perfect.
 Although you’re kind of thrown in at the deep-end.
-Otherwise, to go independently, you can follow the registration tutorial below.

 The Service Providers